‘This Loss Is Ours As A City’ Baltimore Hockey Team Mourns Two Young Members, Murdered In East Baltimore Shooting

 The Tender Bridge has seen an outpouring of support and wants to make sure these young men are never forgotten.

 “So many of the condolences start out with, ‘We’re sorry for your loss,’ but this loss belongs to the whole city.
 This loss is ours as a city and all the people and all who live in it, and we need to begin to think about all these terrible things in just that way.
-It’s affecting us as a family and as a community—the whole of the citizenry in Baltimore.”MORE NEWS: Maryland Weather: Flash Flood Watch & Warnings Issued For Central Maryland
+It’s affecting us as a family and as a community—the whole of the citizenry in Baltimore.”MORE NEWS: 23 High School, College Students To Serve On Maryland Youth Advisory Council

 You can donate to The Tender Bridge and read more about the organization here: http://thetenderbridge.org.